Mission: Impossible 7 trailer teases Tom Cruise's biggest stunt yet – watch it here

 The footage kicks off with a montage of various exotic locales set to the ominous narration of Henry Czerny's Eugene Kittridge: “Your days of fighting for the greater good are over,” we hear him tell Cruise's Ethan Hunt.

-“This is our chance to control the truth, the concepts of right and wrong for everyone for centuries to come,” Kittridge continues.
+“This is our chance to control the truth, the concepts of right and wrong for everyone for centuries to come,” the original Mission: Impossible character continues.
 “You’ve been fighting to save an ideal that doesn’t exist, [that] never did.
 You need to pick a side."

 We then see a series of shots showing Hunt on horseback in the desert, smashing through the streets of Rome in a rather expensive BMW, evading capture in a bright yellow Fiat 500, running through a candle-lit cathedral... you get the idea.